A Quick Guide to Understanding Puppy Growth

 When it comes to dogs, there are two main deciding factors for their size- their age as well as their breed.

-The growth of a puppy is directly related to their weight.
-When the growth cycle is finished an average adult dog usually weighs around twice the original weight it had at four months of age.
-Larger breeds typically double the numbers they reach at five months of life.
+The growth of a puppy is directly related to its weight.
+When the growth cycle is finished, an average adult dog usually weighs around twice the original weight it had at four months of age.
+Larger breeds typically double the weight they reach at five months of age.